Lactose Intolerance Breath Test

 Lactose intolerance results from a shortage of the enzyme lactase, which is normally produced by the cells that line the small intestine.
 Lactase breaks down milk sugar into simpler forms that can then be absorbed into the blood stream.
 When there is not enough lactase to digest the amount of lactose consumed, the results, although not usually dangerous, may be very distressing.

 Common symptoms include nausea, cramps, bloating, gas, and diarrhea, which begin about 30 minutes to two hours after eating or drinking foods containing lactose.
 Many people who have never been diagnosed as lactose intolerant or “lactase deficient” may notice that milk and other dairy products cause problems that don’t occur when eating other foods.
 The severity of symptoms varies depending on the amount of lactose each individual can tolerate.

 Some causes of lactose intolerance are well known.
 For instance, certain digestive diseases and injuries to the small intestine can reduce the amount of enzymes produced.
 In rare cases, children are born without the ability to produce lactase.
-For most people, though, lactase deficiency is a condition that develops naturally, over time.
+For most people, though, lactase deficiency is a condition that develops naturally, over time, and can be called adult onset lactose intolerance.
 After about the age of two years, the body begins to produce less lactase.
 However, symptoms may occur years after childhood.